kohmbae/kohmbae.github.io/_posts/2020-07-07-electric-work-electric-force-electric-charge-electrification-external-energy.markdown

 <br/>
 Energy
 - The ability or the capacity to do work is called energy
-  - The food that we eat gives us energy to do various activities.
 - Kinetic Energy = Energy of motion
 - Potential Energy = Stored energy

 <br/>
 Power
-- Power is the work done in a unit of time.
+- In a circuit, power is the rate at which energy is absorbed or produced within a circuit.
 <br/>
 <br/>
 <br/>